github-education-resources/GitHubGraduation-2021/_data/Sethu-1471/Sethu-1471.md

 ---
 name: Sethu Pathi
 institution: Sri Krishna College of Technology
-quote: Problem never stay for long period.
-They just put a signature in the experience book of our life and move away..!
+quote: Necessity is the mother of all invention
 github_user: Sethu-1471
 ---